Mohamed-amhil/webhook/README.md

     localhost:3000/api/webhook
 ```

-The payload to the webhook endopoint is a json with two mandatory fields: pdfContent and sendQuoteWith
+The payload to the webhook endopoint is a json with two mandatory fields: pdfContent and sendQuoteWith.
+The pdfContent is a base64 encoding format string. #Example
-#Example
 ```zsh
 {
   "pdfContent" : "xxxx",